-“Performing proper vehicle maintenance and good trip planning could keep you from becoming one of these statistics,” says Earl Baker, AAA Oregon Approved Auto Repair Program coordinator.
-“Prevention is key to avoiding vehicle breakdowns, and now is the perfect time to have a certified technician at a AAA Approved Auto Repair facility inspect your vehicle’s ignition system, antifreeze, lights, exhaust, heater/defroster, brakes, tires, windshield wipers and washer fluid, as well as change the engine oil and filter,” adds Baker.
+“Performing proper vehicle maintenance and good trip planning could keep you from becoming one of these statistics,” says AAA Oregon/Idaho.
+“Prevention is key to avoiding vehicle breakdowns, and now is the perfect time to have a certified technician at a AAA Approved Auto Repair facility inspect your vehicle’s ignition system, antifreeze, lights, exhaust, heater/defroster, brakes, tires, windshield wipers and washer fluid, as well as change the engine oil and filter.”

 Pack an emergency kit

 Motorists are encouraged to carry an emergency roadside kit containing items such as a fully charged mobile phone; blankets/sleeping bags; flashlight with extra batteries; first-aid kit; knife; drinking water; high calorie nonperishable food; extra clothing; waterproof matches; sack of sand, cat litter, or traction mats; shovel; windshield scraper and brush; tool kit; tow rope; booster cables; compass and road maps; and emergency flares or reflectors.
 Your local AAA Travel Store can help with you fill out or restock your emergency kit.

 If stranded in the snow with no help in sight, drivers should not spin the tires as this will only dig the vehicle deeper into the snow.
 To properly free the vehicle stuck in snow, AAA experts suggest the following:

 - Clear away as much snow as possible from around the tires, under the vehicle and near the vehicle exhaust pipe.